ursinus-cs174-s2023/Modules/_pages/CppBasics/exercise1.md

   prev: "./Video1"
   next: "./Video2"
   points: 1.5
   instructions: "Create a method printDivisibleBy6() which takes one argument, and which prints the numbers from 6 up to and including the specified argument that are divisible by 6.
-Put exactly one space in between each number.
+Put exactly one space after each number.
 The modulus % operator may help."
   goals:
     - Declare methods in C++
     - Work with loops in C++